AliBehroozi27/my-notes/README.md

 # My Notes
 #### a note app with ability of marking and making notes as TO-DO.

+- swipe to delete
+- mark notes
+- make a todo
+- hold todo to be done or undone
+- search notes
+- 2 languages supported: pesrian & english

 - *My Notes* uses **_MVVM_** architecture.
 - *My Notes* uses **_Room Persistance_** to save notes.
 - *My Notes* uses **_LiveData_**.